-Dr. Edward Mickolus, a member of the Board of Advisors for the Daniel Morgan Graduate School of National Security and the Deborah M. Hixon Professor of Intelligence Tradecraft, has published a new book under DMGS’ new imprint, Daniel Morgan Graduate School of National Security Press.
-The book, Briefing for the Boardroom and the Situation Room: A Brief Guidebook, can be found on Amazon in either a paperback or on Kindle.
+Dr. Edward Mickolus, a member of the Board of Advisors for the Daniel Morgan Graduate School of National Security and the Deborah M. Hixon, Professor of Intelligence Tradecraft, have published a new book under DMGS’ new imprint, Daniel Morgan Graduate School of National Security Press.
+The book, Briefing for the Boardroom and the Situation Room: A Brief Guidebook, can be found on Amazon in either paperback or on Kindle.
 Dr. Mickolus served a 33-year career with the Central Intelligence Agency, has written 30 books, and is the President of Vinyard Software, Inc.

 Briefing—a specialized form of public speaking tailored to a powerful audience, such as presidents, CEOs, and generals—requires developing a specific use of skills.
 In Briefing for the Board Room and the Situation Room, novice and seasoned briefers will explore such issues as:

 • How do you get past your nervousness?